 Some gardeners use reflective objects such as old compact discs to keep local birds away.
 You should also move and rearrange those frequently.
 Birds catch on surprisingly quick despite the connotations of the term “bird-brained.”

 Barriers are among the most effective ways to deter birds from your garden.
 Butterfly netting protects crops from birds while allowing smaller beneficial insects access to your crops to ensure pollination.

-Experts suggest that you keep your netting pulled taught, and use a netting with holes smaller than one centimeter to avoid injuring birds.
+Experts suggest that you keep your netting pulled taught, and use netting with holes smaller than one centimetre to avoid injuring birds.

 3. Chicken Wire

 Charles Barnard, an English ironmonger, invented chicken wire in 1844 as a cheap and easy way to keep small animals and poultry penned in one area.
 You can use the same principle and material to keep birds out of your vegetable plots.